ninech/academy/01-containers/exercise.md

 # Dockerfile

-In this exercise you will refresh your Dockerfile skills.
+In this exercise you will refresh your Docker skills.

 ## 1. Analyze a Dockerfile